srinathsai/Building-SpringBoot-MicroServices/README.md

   - Postman Client.
   - Docker Desktop, Docker Hub.
   - JDK with a version of 17 and 17+ installed in pc.
+  - MySQL.

 ## Implementation :
+### Initial process -
+  - At first required number of independent springboot projects which will be independent microservices are built with necessary dependencies from Spring initializer.
+In my case Employee service, organization service and department service are 3 individual springBoot Microservices that were developed and explored all the features of Micorservices on these 3 core springboot projects.
+  - Create 3 seperate databases one for each in MySQL.
+(Because each independent Microservice can have it's own database).
+  - Configure all these applications.properties files to respective dbs that were created in above step.
+  - For each of 3 springboot projects develop necessary Rest APis .
+I have developed 2 api request methods for each one is for saving entity in database (Push request), next is get request.
+These 2 api request methods are built fro each springboot project using DTO and mappers.
+  - Remember all these 3 springboot server.ports in application.properties must be different because being different servers allows us to run them simultaneously.
+  - Check your logic of your api requesting methods using postMan for GET requests if you designed any or check for records in 3 databases for POST requests if you designed any.
+  - Once the logic of all your api request methods are correct, now we can explore all the features of the Microservices which are as below :